Germany–Namibia relations

 Germany–Namibia relations are the bilateral relationship of Germany and Namibia.
 This relationship is of particular importance as Namibia was colonized and occupied by the German Empire in the 19th century.
 There is also a community of approximately 30,000 German Namibians residing in Namibia today.
 Both nations are members of the United Nations.
 Culturally, both countries are part of the Germanosphere.
+The current ambassador of Namibia to Germany is Jerobeam Shaanika.

 History

 Pre-colonial relations

 First contacts between people of the two countries took place when German missionaries were hired by the London Missionary Society to commence working in Southern Namibia during the late eighteenth century and early nineteenth century.

-German South West Africa and Herero and Namaqua genocide
+German South West Africa and Herero and Nama genocide

 During the Scramble for Africa, while present-day Namibia was occupied by Germany and known as German South West Africa, the United Kingdom occupied Walvis Bay and incorporated the port area to its possession in the Cape Colony.
-In 1890 the British government apportioned the Caprivi Strip to the Germans.
+In 1890, the British government apportioned the Caprivi Strip to the Germans.
 This would give Germany access to the Zambezi River and its other East African territories, and it would give up its claims on Zanzibar (which was transferred to the United Kingdom).

-Between 1904-1908, Germany commenced a genocide against the Herero and Namaqua people of Namibia.
+Between 1904 and 1908, Germany commenced a genocide against the Herero and Nama people of Namibia.
 The genocide began in 1904 after a Herero and Nama rebellion over German seizures of their land and cattle.
 In retaliation, the German military administration led by Lothar von Trotha called for the extermination of the population in response.
-Tens of thousands Herero and Namaqua people were killed during the genocide.
+Tens of thousands Herero and Nama people were killed during the genocide.

 In 1915, during World War I, troops from South Africa invaded and occupied the territory.
 After the war, with the signing of the Treaty of Versailles, Germany was forced to transfer its territory to the Union of South Africa in 1920, which at the time was a self-governing dominion of the British Empire.
 The territory would be called South West Africa for the next 70 years.